About my blog…

 Based in the USA, the Solve ME/CFS Initiative envision a world free of ME and work to make ME understood, diagnosable and treatable.
 Their strategy is to engage their community to participate in research, to accelerate the discovery of safe and effective treatments and aggressively expand funding for treatments and cures.
 They offer information and resources to patients, family members, caregivers, support groups, media professionals, the general public and health care professionals.

 #MEAction is an international network of patients fighting for health equality for ME.
 They build community and empower patients and advocates with the technological tools and advocacy training needed to effectively mobilise for ME equality.
 They were founded with the belief that while people with ME may find it difficult to advocate for themselves in the physical world, in the virtual world, they can be an unstoppable force.

-A crowd-sourced knowledge base on the history, science and medicine of ME and CFS around the world.
+A crowd-sourced knowledge base on the history, science and medicine of ME around the world.
 MEpedia is a patient community project being built by patients, founded by #MEAction.

 Five years ago, TED Fellow Jennifer Brea became progressively ill with ME.
 In this poignant talk, Brea describes the obstacles she’s encountered in seeking treatment for her condition, whose root causes and physical effects we don’t fully understand, as well as her mission to document through film the lives of patients that medicine struggles to treat.